-Considering the potential occurrence of intergeneric hybridization (see Results), we used Twisst (Martin and Van Belleghem, 2017) on the reduced dataset of 19 species and 1,215 loci.
-We categorized species according to their respective genera and designated B. erecta as the outgroup, resulting in three potential topologies.
-We computed the topology weight and determined the frequency of specific topologies within the gene tree set, that is, we counted the number of trees supporting one of the three possible topologies.
-Subsequently, we conducted a chi-square test to compare the occurrences of the two minor topologies (Owens et al. 2023; Suvorov et al. 2022).
-The null hypothesis stated that, in the case of ILS alone, each of these minor topologies should account for 50% of the occurrences.
+Considering the potential occurrence of intergeneric hybridization (see Results), we used 187 Twisst (Martin and Van Belleghem, 2017) on the reduced dataset of 19 species and 1,215 loci.
+188 We categorized species according to their respective genera and designated B. erecta as the 189 outgroup, resulting in three potential topologies.
+We computed the topology weight and 190 determined the frequency of specific topologies within the gene tree set, that is, we counted the 191 number of trees supporting one of the three possible topologies.
+Subsequently, we conducted a 192 chi-square test to compare the occurrences of the two minor topologies (Owens et al., 2023; 193 Suvorov et al., 2022).
+Under the null hypothesis, i.e., without intergeneric hybridization, we